12 Physics Passion Project Ideas For High School Students

 There are several examples of amazing physics passion projects completed by Polygence students.
 We encourage you to explore them for inspiration; we’ll highlight a list below:

-Arif’s project was a research paper on nuclear fission reactor moderators, where he looked to find the best and most feasible compounds to achieve a chain reaction with maximum efficiency.
+Arif’s project was a research paper on nuclear fission reactor moderators.
+He sought to find the best and most feasible compounds to achieve a chain reaction with maximum efficiency.

 Carl’s project was creating an online physics calculator that solves physics equations and shows the steps to arrive at the solution.
 The calculator is on a website where physics students can learn about complex equations and learn step by step.